TSUParticleModelingGroup/Complex-Plasma-Crystal-Torsions/README.md

 ## Acknowledgements
 We would like to thank Tarleton State University’s Mathematics Department for use of their High-Performance Computing lab for the duration of this project.

-The Particle Modeling Group reserves the right to change this policy at any time.